oam-dev/spec/introduction.md

 As mentioned in above section, application operator could be the platform itself, i.e. the automated operation platforms will assign traits to components based on intention of application developers.
 In small organizations, the application operator and application developer could be the same person, but this person still follows the OAM workflow, assign traits in a self-serving approach, and clearly know he/she is configuring a deployable component or operational capability at any time.

-### But I don't really have an application operator role
+### But I don't really have an "application operator" role

 No worries, OAM even helps you better in this case.